 With reference to the press release dated 29 August 2022 regarding the memorandum of understanding (MoU) between Green Minerals AS and Oil States Industries (OSI).
 As part of the agreement, Green Minerals will issue a total of 580,000 shares at NOK 15 per share to OSI.
-The issuance of these will be performed based on milestones laid out in the MoU.
+The issuance of these will be performed based on milestones laid out in the MoU, whereas 58,000 shares have been issued in 2023.